2019/2020 Staff Listing

 (802) 296-7000 ext.
 129

 James Roeder has been working at Northern Stage since mid-August 2015.
 He has an undergraduate degree in Theatre Design and Technology from the University of Evansville, in Evansville, Indiana.
-He has worked in the upper valley as both a Properties Artisan and a Scenic Designer.
-His previous design work includes Vinegar Tom, Anatomy of Gray, Don’t Dress for Dinner, Young Frankenstein, Anne of Green Gables, Red White and Tuna, Jane Eyre, The Triangle Factory Fire Project, The Musical Adventures of Flat Stanley, The Secret Garden, and School of Rock .
-He is excited to continue his Design work and Props work in the upper valley and looks forward to many more projects to come.
+He has worked in the Upper Valley as both a Properties Artisan and a Scenic Designer.
+His previous design work includes Vinegar Tom, Anatomy of Gray, Don’t Dress for Dinner, Young Frankenstein, Anne of Green Gables, Red White and Tuna, Jane Eyre, The Triangle Factory Fire Project, The Musical Adventures of Flat Stanley, The Secret Garden, and School of Rock.
+He is excited to continue his Design work and Props work in the Upper Valley and looks forward to many more projects to come.

 Assistant Props Master

-Paint & Props Intern
+Paint & Props Apprentice

 ELECTRICS & SOUND